Privacy Notice

 Protecting your personal information is important to us.
-This notice outlines what we do with the information we collect and store.
+This webpage outlines what we do with the information we collect and store when you take part in our surveys or research activities.

 Why are we contacting you?

-If you are under 16 years of age at the time of the interview, a parent or guardian will be asked for permission for you to participate.
-As a parent/guardian you can request to see the questionnaire in advance.
+Young respondents (aged 15-18, depending on national law) at the time of the interview will require permission to participate from a parent/guardian.
+As a parent/guardian, you can request to see the questionnaire in advance.

 During the ESS interview, you will be asked a number of questions about your attitudes, life events, as well as more factual questions.
 We will ask about, politics, religion, trade union membership and about your attitudes to social issues.
 Your answers from the interview will be recorded electronically.
 We also gather information about the area you live in.